-Pranayama, for instance, is the consciously control of the breath in the body.
+Pranayama, for instance, is the conscious control of the breath in the body.
 This is often practiced in yoga studios, where we are told to match the breath to the changing of our asanas.
 We can take this further by meditating on the breath while we practice yoga.
 This is a form of Prana Pratyahra.

 We can also use focused awareness techniques.
 This is a type of meditation where consciousness is focused on any one individual thing.
-A good Pratyaharic technique is to sit in an area where there are few external stimuli, and then to focus on one thing (such as the breath).
+A good Pratyaharic technique is to sit in an area where there are few external stimuli, and then focus on one thing (such as the breath).

 Try this visualisation